President/Chief Executive Officer

-Janet Clements, President and Founder of One Water Econ, has 20 years of experience in water and natural resources economics, planning, and consulting.
+Janet Clements has more than 20 years of experience in water and natural resources economics, planning, and consulting.
 She conducts benefit-cost, triple-bottom line, and economic impact analyses of water-related policies and programs.
 Her areas of expertise include integrated water resource management, green infrastructure and stormwater policy, and affordability of water and wastewater services.
-She also works on climate vulnerability and adaptation planning and has extensive background in western water issues and demand management.
-Ms. Clements is active in the water sector; she has served on several advisory boards, including as an expert consultant to EPA’s Environmental Finance Advisory Board on stormwater funding and financing issues.
-Prior to founding One Water Econ, she served as Director of Economics and Planning at Corona Environmental Consulting.
+She also works on climate adaptation and has extensive background in western water issues and demand management.
+Ms. Clements has conducted several studies for national water organizations and is currently a member of EPA’s Environmental Finance Advisory Board.
 Early in her career, Ms. Clements was a water and natural resources planner in a rural California county.
 She has a B.S. in Sustainable Resource Management from The Ohio State University and an M.S. in Agricultural and Natural Resource Economics from Colorado State University.

 Janet Clements